 Location: Mystic, CT

-A little bit of competition is starting to arise in lights of the “Spit” tournament (the card game of course).
-As we prepare for the heat to rise in this boat-wide tournament we’re all whipping out our best deck of cards and practicing our firm table slaps.
-First rounds start tonight.
+A little bit of competition is starting to arise in light of the “Spit” tournament (the card game, of course).
+As we prepare for the heat to rise in this boat-wide tournament, we’re all whipping out our best deck of cards and practicing our firm table slaps.
+The first rounds start tonight.
 Stay tuned for updates!

 1. Passing through the Mystic Highway Bridge

 2. Nopadone leads Argo through the Mystic River back to the dock.

 3. Houses on the Mystic River are blanketed with fog.

 5. Brian works hard to prepare the Spit tournament brackets.